flavorstudios/website/docs/api-communication-runbook.md

 Set `CORS_ALLOWED_ORIGINS` (space or comma separated) to extend the allow-list beyond the canonical origin.
 The helper automatically normalizes scheme and host so `https://example.com/` and `https://example.com` are treated equally.

+Admin session cookies are issued through `adminCookieOptions()` to guarantee `HttpOnly`, `Secure`, `SameSite=Lax`, and environment-aware `domain` attributes.
+Logout and refresh flows reuse the helper so cookie metadata stays consistent when sessions rotate.

 ## CORS and preflight handling
 Reusable helpers in `lib/api/cors.ts` attach: